 Rule Making

-Rule making is when the Department of Children, Youth, and Families (DCYF) proposes and adopts rules focused on the well-being of children and youth in Washington state.
+Rule making is when the Department of Children, Youth, and Families (DCYF) proposes and adopts rules, also know as, Washington Administrative Code.

-DCYF offers the following services to inform the public about current DCYF rule making:
+DCYF offers the following resources to help inform the public about current DCYF rule making:

 • How to participate in DCYF rule making